 - Will the recruiter or employer meet you in person - at their premises?
 It's sometimes acceptable to meet at a hotel, coffee bar or rented office premises - especially for regional or field sales roles - but you should still check out whether the business is real and not just a business mailing address or telephone answering service.

 - Is the recruiter or employer contacting you at irregular hours?
 A genuine business would have regular office hours.
 Contact during the evenings and weekends would be a little suspicious - unless you've previously agreed to this.

 - Don't conduct the entire recruitment process online.
 If the hirer wants to conduct everything on line or over the phone, be wary.
 Most employers will want to meet you in person.

 - If you agree to meet a potential employer at a private address, always ensure that someone knows exactly where you are going - provide a friend or relative with the details and agree to contact them immediately before and after the meeting takes place.

 - If you're not meeting the employer at their premises, arrange to meet in a public place where you will be safe.

 - Keep your personal information safe.
 Never provide bank details, date of birth or NI numbers - until you have been offered and accepted a role.
+Don't provide your home address either.
 Employers don't need this personal information until you are being added to their payroll.